 When there is a fungal overgrowth in the GI tract, it can cause the child to crave grains, carbohydrates, and sweets.
 These foods then feed the pathogens and make the child less likely to want other types of foods, creating a vicious cycle.

 So, if you have a picky eater that craves bread, crackers, cookies, and sweets, you may be dealing with a fungal overgrowth in the gut.
 For more information, please read Yeast Overgrowth in Autism.

 Food Sensitivities and Food Addiction

-Sadly, most of the time, kids tend to crave the foods that they should not be eating.
+Yes!
+Our kids can actually be addicted to certain foods.
+Sadly, most of the time, kids tend to crave foods they should not be eating.

 Take-Aways for Causes of Picky Eating in Autism:

 - See a pediatric gastroenterologist.
 Your child may need a KUB (abdominal x-ray) to check for constipation or scopes to check for other medical issues.

 - See a functional medicine doctor to test and treat nutritional deficiencies, candida overgrowth, mitochondrial dysfunction, cerebral folate deficiency, and other possible underlying medical problems.